Your Water Rates At Work

 Yes!
 Thanks to you, we were able to launch the strategic and data-driven Water Main Replacement (WMR) Program.
 The program started after 2012 when there were 1,844 water main breaks.
 Many breaks were because of the drought, but others were due to the advanced age of the pipe.
 Through the WMR Program, our goal is to proactively replace one percent of the system, or 28 miles, of break-prone pipe each year.

 Kansas City’s first water pipes were installed in 1874, and much of Kansas City’s drinking water infrastructure is nearing the end of its useful life.
 Our pipes are 44 years-old, on average.
 We operate and maintain 2,800 miles of pipe.
-Lined up, end to end, those pipes would stretch from New York to Los Angeles.
+Lined up, end to end, those pipes would stretch from New York City to Los Angeles.

 Yes!
 KC Water has partnered with the Mid America Assistance Coalition to help customers who are unable to pay their bills.
-KC Water has committed $2 Million in funds since the program was created in 2009, and we’ve been able to assist more than 6,300 customers.
-KC Water is a leader in this effort considering the fact that only about 28% of the nation’s water utilities offer billing assistance programs to their customers.
+KC Water has committed $2 million in funds since the program was created in 2009, and we’ve been able to assist more than 6,300 customers.
+KC Water is a national leader in this effort considering the fact that only about 28% of the nation’s water utilities offer billing assistance programs to their customers.
 To learn more, please call 816-474-5112 or 211.